phantomwolf/leetcode-problems/Leetcode/0128-LongestConsecutiveSequence/README.md

 Second, for each number, we search for `number+1` inside the array.
 However, this is not always necessary.
 For example, if `number = 2`, we shouldn't start searching for 3 because `number-1 = 1` is also in the array: searching from `number = 1` will definitely generate a longer sequence.
 So we can check if `number-1` exists before searching: if yes, skip this number.

+Remember the input array might contain duplicates.
+Once all numbers are added to the hash set, iterate the hash set instead of the input array.

 Time complexity: O(n).
 This is because each sequence is only searched once.
 Space complexity: O(n).